eren/eren.github.com/doc/from-bitbake-to-image/index.markdown

 {% endhighlight %}

-We will put *inherit logging* at the top of base.bbclass.
+We will just put *inherit logging* at the top of base.bbclass.
 When base.bbclass is parsed, logging.bbclass is now automatically inherited.
 Inheritence is one of the many ways of modularity in bitbake.

 ### Adding an Example Layer ###
 Having the program building logic and logging written, we need to add a layer to start experimenting with building.
 First, create a directory named *meta-test*, which will be our layer directory.

+{% highlight bash linenos %}

+mkdir meta-test

+{% endhighlight %}

 We, then, need to inform bitbake that we have a layer.
 We will create *conf/bblayers.conf* with following content:

 {% highlight bash %}